donbool/donbool/README.md

 ## hello 👋

-i'm a current MS student and SWE intern. i plan on staying within the semiconductor industry for my career. my MS focus is in machine learning.
+i'm a current grad student and SWE intern. my MS focus is in machine learning.

 <!--
 **donbool/donbool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.